Bartlett's delta in the SABR model: Robustness of the modified SABR delta

 and

-In the following, in order not to overburden the equation, we will be suppressing the terms $O(\varepsilon)$.
+In the following, in order not to overburden the formulas, we will be suppressing the terms $O(\varepsilon)$.
 It should be understood though that all formulas stated below are accurate to within $O(\varepsilon)$.